Dr Sarah Hale BA, MA, DPhil (Sussex); PG Cert in Learning and Teaching in HE (Portsmouth); MEd (Sheffield); SFHEA

 When not working, Sarah enjoys an obsession with historic canal boats, and spends most of her spare time and money on her 1937 Grand Union Large Woolwich motor Chertsey.
-In an attempt to become a better historic boater, Sarah has recently mastered the art of crochet, and is currently trying to learn to play the melodeon.
+In an attempt to become a better historic boater, Sarah has recently mastered the art of crochet, but has largely given up trying to learn to play the melodeon.

-Within the wider University, Sarah is active in the Dignity at Work Network and a member of the Student Conduct and Appeals Panel.
-She represents DLL on the Extra-Faculty Learning and Teaching Committee and in 2017-18 sits on the Quality and Scrutiny Sub-Committee.
+Within the wider University, Sarah is active in the Dignity at Work Network and is a member of the Student Conduct and Appeals Panel.
+She represents DLL on the Extra-Faculty Learning and Teaching Committee and sits on the Quality and Scrutiny Sub-Committee.

-Sarah’s research background is in Politics, and particular interests include higher education policy, local government and the politics of community.
+Sarah’s research background is in Politics, and particular interests have included political discourse, higher education policy, local government and the politics of community.

-Her teaching interests extend across the social sciences and humanities, and include qualitative research methods.
+Her teaching interests extend across the social sciences, and include qualitative research methods.

 ‘What do we think we’re doing?
 Practitioner perspectives on the role of foundation years in working class inclusion in HE’, paper submitted to the Foundation Year Network Annual Conference, University of East Anglia, 2020